kbenitez29/AWS-Containerized/README.md

-# AWS Containerized Scalable Application
+# AWS Containerized Application

 ## Overview

-This project shows the design and deployment of a scalable containerized application on AWS using IaC and CI/CD automation.
+This project is a hands-on implementation of a cloud architecture in AWS.
+The goal is to build a small but realistic environment with proper networking, containerized workloads, and automated deployments using Terraform and CI/CD.

 ## Architecture
+The infrastructure is deployed inside a custom VPC.

+- Public subnets are used for internet-facing components
+- Private subnets are used for internal services
+- A NAT Gateway allows private resources to access the internet when needed

 ## Technologies